-Broncos like tweaks on defense, but may have to wait to see whole picture
+Broncos like tweaks on defense but may have to wait to see whole picture

 "He just wants to get back to playing relentlessly," Ward said.
 "Wherever the ball is, everybody has to get to it regardless of where you are on the field."

-"I want our guys to be smart and tough, and play fast," Woods said.
+"I want our guys to be smart and tough and play fast," Woods said.
 "The biggest thing when you play defense ... it's about what you do.
 It's not about what the other team does.
 You have to do what you do schematically better than what they do."